itineca/itineca/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello!
-I'm a PhD Candidate with the Institute of Medical Science at the University of Toronto, based at the <a href="http://www.asrlife.ca/" target="_blank">ASR Suicide & Depression Studies Program</a> at St. Michael's Hospital and supervised by <a href="http://stmichaelshospitalresearch.ca/researchers/sidney-kennedy/" target="_blank">Dr. Sidney Kennedy</a>.
-My PhD research focuses on the association between concussion, depression & suicide risk, using a multimodal approach that incorporates brain imaging (fMRI), cognitive and reward processing, and clinical measures.
-I'm also involved in studies of neurobiological markers of suicide risk, Emergency Department visits for suicidality, and clinical trials of pharmacotherapy and neurostimulation for depression.
+I'm a Postdoctoral Fellow at the <a href="https://www.asrlife.ca/" target="_blank">ASR Suicide & Depression Studies Program</a> at St. Michael's Hospital.
+I received my PhD from the Institute of Medical Science at the University of Toronto, under the supervision of <a href="http://stmichaelshospitalresearch.ca/researchers/sidney-kennedy/" target="_blank">Dr. Sidney Kennedy</a>, where I focused on the association between depression and mild traumatic brain injury using neuroimaging, reward, and clinical measures.
+Throughout my doctoral degree, I was also involved in studies of neurobiological markers of suicide risk, Emergency Department visits for suicidality, and clinical trials of pharmacotherapy and neurostimulation for depression.
+My current postdoctoral work is in community-based suicide research, with a focus on building support capacity among the friends and family of those experiencing suicide risk, in collaboration with people with lived/living experience.

 I'm passionate about science communication in all forms &mdash; whether as a <a href="#teaching">Teaching Assistant</a>, as a mentor in the lab, through <a href="#outreach">public speaking & outreach events</a> with youth in the community, or right here online!
 I'm interested in bridging the gap between academic and public spaces, and integrating lived experience voices into the research process &mdash; making research a dynamic and collaborative process that's responsive to the input and needs of the communities it serves.